fmidev/smartmet-library-grid-files/README.md

 ====================
 ## Introduction

 This library is used by the SmartMet Server grid support.
 The library offers a common service interface in order to access different kinds of grid files.
-At the moment, the library supports GRIB-1 and GRIB-2 files.
+At the moment, the library supports GRIB-1, GRIB-2, NetCDF and QueryData files.

 The basic idea is that we should be able to access different kind of grid files (GRIB-1,GRIB-2, NetCDF, jne.) in the same way (i.e. by using the same methods).
 So, this library is a kind of "driver layer" that makes all grid files to look same to upper libraries, services and applications.